MetalbolicX/vanrs/docs/getting-started.md

 ### Install Dependencies

-Install Express, ReScript, and Rexpress using your preferred package manager:
+Install VanJS, ReScript, and rescript-vanjs using your preferred package manager:

 <!-- tabs:start -->